zomeister/p4-flask-sqlalchemy/README.md

 ```

 We've created a database with Flask-SQLAlchemy and Flask-Migrate!
 Open
+`app/app.db` (or `app/instance/app.db`, depending on your version of
-`app/app.db` and you should see the fruits of your labor:
+Flask-SQLAlchemy) and you should see the fruits of your labor:

 ![Screenshot of SQLite database with three tables: alembic_version, owners, and
 pets](